Pinus monophylla: Prehistoric occurrence

 Pinus monophylla has been studied with regard to prehistoric occurrence based upon fossil needles found in packrat middens and fossil pollen records.
 All three of these sub-types of single-needled pinyon have maintained distinctive ranges over the last 40,000 years, although the northerly species (Pinus monophylla) expanded greatly throughout Utah and Nevada since the end of the Pleistocene, 11,700 years ago.
 The southern California variety has been found to occur within Joshua Tree National Park throughout the last 47,000 years.

-Uses and symbolism
+Uses

 The edible seeds, pine nuts, are collected throughout its range; Native American of the Great Basin region commonly ate them.
 Various birds and mammals eat the seeds as well.
 The roasted cones are also edible.

 Individuals may harvest the seed for personal use on BLM and Forest Service land.

 Single-leaf pinyon is also cultivated as an ornamental tree for native plant, drought tolerant, and wildlife gardens, and for natural landscaping.
 It is used regionally as a Christmas tree.
 It is rarely seen in nurseries, because it is difficult to germinate.